earthly/website/blog/_posts/2023-08-03-streamline-container-ghcr.md

 To further enhance the container workflow, GitHub introduced its registry - [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (GHCR).
 This powerful tool integrates seamlessly with your GitHub repositories, providing a secure and efficient way to store, manage, and distribute container images.

-Conversely, this article will explore the capabilities of the GitHub Container Registry and dive into best practices and integration strategies that can revolutionize a container workflow.
+This article will explore the capabilities of the GitHub Container Registry and dive into best practices and integration strategies that can revolutionize a container workflow.
 By the end, you'll have the knowledge and insights to effectively leverage the GitHub Container Registry, taking your container workflow to new heights.

 ## Prerequisites

-To follow along in this tutorial, you are required to have the following:

 - A [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) and a [GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) already created -  this tutorial uses a GitHub repository called *hello-world-express-app*.
 - Familarity with [Docker](https://docs.docker.com/get-started/) and Docker [Engine](https://docs.docker.com/engine/install/) or [Desktop](https://www.docker.com/) installed on your machine.
 - A Kubernetes cluster that is already up and running.

-## What is the GitHub Container Registry?

-The GitHub Container Registry is a feature provided by GitHub that allows you to store, manage, and distribute container images directly within your GitHub repository.
-It offers seamless integration between source code and container images, streamlining the development and deployment processes.
-Using the GitHub Container Registry, you can leverage the power of containerization while harnessing the collaborative and version control capabilities of GitHub.
-Other than the fact that it acts as a central repository for hosting and managing container images, it does the following:

-- Eliminates the need for separate container registry services, providing a unified platform for source code and container artifacts.
-- Provide simplicity and familiarity in the sense that, as a developer that is already using GitHub for version control and collaboration, adopting the GitHub Container Registry feels natural as it leverages the same familiar interface and workflows, making it easy to manage both code and container images within the same environment.
-- Integrates well with GitHub repositories and workflows, so you can publish container images directly from your CI/CD pipelines, ensuring that the entire development lifecycle, from code changes to image deployments, can be managed within GitHub.
-- Provides a secure and efficient way to store and manage your container images alongside your code repositories.
-This means you can push, pull, and delete container images directly from your repository, maintaining a single source of truth for your application artifacts.
-- Integrate well with your CI/CD pipelines, like [GitHub Actions](https://docs.github.com/en/actions) in this case, thereby enabling automatic publishing and deployment of container images where you can build, test, and package your application code and then seamlessly push the resulting container images to the registry for further deployment.
-- Provide robust access control features that allow you to manage permissions, ensuring that only authorized collaborators or teams can access and use your container images.
-It also allows you to maintain security and control over your software artifacts.
-And so much more.

 ## Configuring Access with GitHub Container Registry

-Now that you understand the GitHub Container Registry and have seen how it seamlessly integrates with GitHub repositories and workflows, you are ready to take the next step and configure access to this powerful tool.
-By configuring access, you can fully leverage the capabilities of the GitHub Container Registry and start managing your container images effectively.

 In this section, you will set up a personal access token, the authentication mechanism for accessing the GitHub Container Registry.
 This token ensures secure and controlled access to your container images, allowing you to push, pull, and manage them within your repositories.

 You must create a personal access token on your GitHub account to achieve this.
 The personal access token is a secure authentication method to access the container registry.